Unboxed-Software/solana-course/content/token22-metadata.md

 import createNFTWithEmbeddedMetadata from './nft-with-embedded-metadata';
 ```

 Then call it at the end of the main function and pass the required parameters.
-Your `src/index.ts` file should look like this:

 ```ts
 await createNFTWithEmbeddedMetadata({